Mewriick/Blazor.FlexGrid/README.md

 }
 ```
 After that you have fully pageable and sortable table with lazy loaded data after you select new page

+# Contributions and feedback
+Please feel free to use the component, open issues, fix bugs or provide feedback.

 ## RoadMap
 ``More fluent API configuration``